 Also, your excursion will leave you in awe of our bird life as you visit colonies of kittiwakes, guillemots and arctic terns – a bird that has a longer migration than any other creature in the world.

 Finally, you will encounter our islands spectacular geography as you visit Newfoundland’s largest sea caves.

 3. Have A Feed Of Some Of The Finest Fish & Chips

-The Daily Catch was a top 10 voted eatery to get fish and chips in Newfoundland and Labrador as part of Downhome Magazine’s 2014 “Survival of the Fishest” contest.
+The Daily Catch Restaurant was a top 10 voted eatery to get fish and chips in Newfoundland and Labrador as part of Downhome Magazine’s 2014 “Survival of the Fishest” contest.

 Offering fresh, traditional cuisine since 2003, their homemade fish and chips batter has been a staple in the community for years.
 Their menu also offers many other seafood and non-seafood options including traditional Newfoundland dishes such as fish cakes, fish and brewis and pan fried cod.

 The Daily Catch is ideally located on a hill peak over looking the picturesque St. Lunaire Bay.
 Perfect for watching the majestic icebergs pass by.